waagsociety/datahub_site/docs/content-management.md

 ## Content Fields
 Content fields denote different types of content on a page, examples of different fields are a title, text, or image.
 Most fields will be required, indicated with an asterix (*) next to its label.

-> A field may also occur within [Content Structures](#content-structures), if so its content is displayed within the structure.
+> Note: a field may also occur within [Content Structures](#content-structures), if so its content is displayed within the structure.

 ### Title
 A title is required for every page, page titles are displayed on the browser tab, a google search result, and the main header on the page itself.
 Only a single rule of plain text is allowed.